mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 Nullable types and the `Option` type we've seen so far are great for handling errors in a functional way.
 They don't store the cause of the error.
 In other words, they don't tell us _why_ the error happened.

 We can represent an error using different approaches.
 The first is reusing the `Throwable` type and all its exception subtypes.
-The Kotlin programming language has the `Result<A>` type for that since version 1.3, which models the result of an operation that may succeed or may result in an exception.
+The Kotlin programming language has the `Result<A>` type for that since version 1.3, **which models the result of an operation that may succeed with an instance of `A` or may result in an exception**.
 It's similar to the `Try<A>` type we've seen in the Scala programming language.

 Despite what you may guess, the `Result<A` type is not defined as a sealed class.
 It's a value class without any subclass: